10 Brands & Stores That Sell Cute, Affordable Workout Clothes

-For one thing, fitness attire is expertly cut so that it adheres to the body without getting in our way while we run, stretch and sweat.
-Many fitness devotees feel their clothing actually helps to enhance their performance or, at the very least, to support certain body parts that, uh, jiggle in ways that can be totally uncomfortable and distracting.
+Great fitness attire is expertly cut so that it adheres to the body without getting in our way while we run, stretch and sweat.
+The right activewear can actually help to enhance performance or at the very least support certain body parts that, uh, jiggle in ways that can be totally uncomfortable and distracting.

-Let's get this out of the way: We love Lululemon.
-But it's a "luxury" activewear brand — one that many women simply can't afford.
-Instead of feeling bad about this fact, we can invest in one or two pieces from high-end brands, if that's our desire, and focus on stocking up on basic workout clothing from one of these fantastic 10 stores and online retailers.
+Instead of getting annoyed with luxury brand prices, we can invest in one or two pieces from high-end brands, if that's our desire, and focus on stocking up on basic workout clothing from one of these fantastic 10 stores and online retailers.

 From $7 tank tops to $17 capri pants, Forever 21 helps you easily stock up on every single one of your workout clothing needs, whether you're a runner or yogi.
-Most of their items are basic, but if you look hard enough, you'll find something unique and cool, like these leggings with ankle cutouts (Forever 21, $23).
+They have a lot of basics, but you'll also find some trendy items, like mesh panel leggings.

 No matter how you choose to get your heart rate up, Athleta has a tank, sweater or sneaker to suit you and your favorite sport.
 But the cool brand excels at active swimwear, which they've managed to make both functional and pretty.
-Their prices aren't always cheap — though, you can find a high-quality (and cute!) rash guard in the $44 to $69 price range (Athleta, $69).
+Their prices aren't always cheap — but you can usually put together a cute outfit for under 100 bucks.

-If the thought of leaving your house in tight yoga pants is not at all appealing, consider Marika, which offers comfy, modest, but stylish, pants like these ($50), which you can easily see yourself wearing out on a coffee date.
-This fabulous brand also offers shape-enhancing pieces, like tummy control skorts and capri pants that give you that little boost of confidence you need to push your workout to the limit (Marika, $50)
+If the thought of leaving your house in tight yoga pants is not at all appealing, consider Marika.
+They offer comfy — but stylish — pants for around $50, which you can easily see yourself wearing out on a coffee date.
+This fabulous brand also offers shape-enhancing pieces, like tummy control skorts and capri pants that give you that little boost of confidence you need to push your workout to the limit.

 Like Jockey, Reebok is an oldie, but a goodie.
 There are few brands that compare when it comes to covering all of your workout needs and Reebok is known for keeping up with trends — which is evident in the fact that they offer an entire CrossFit line.
-Almost every item, including their jackets, can be found for less than $100 and you can easily snag a cute T-shirt like this one for about $28.
-You won't find super-girly clothing here, but everything is extremely functional and cool (Reebok, $28).
+Almost every item, including their jackets, can be found for less than $100.
+You won't find super-girly clothing here, but everything is extremely functional and cool.

 On those days when you just want a cute T-shirt and pair of leggings without all of the fuss, Old Navy has you covered.
 Sure, they offer a line of GoDRY tank tops — but, unlike some other brands, they don't jack up their prices or make a big deal about them.
-You can grab a tank for $8 or colorful capris for $15 and focus on your workout, not your clothing (Old Navy, $15).
+You can grab a tank for $8 or colorful capris for $15 and focus on your workout, not your clothing.

-I know what you're thinking: Under Armour is not cheap.
+We know what you're thinking: Under Armour is not cheap.
 You're right, it isn't.
 But, that $45 you spend on a quality pair of lightweight leggings that feature UA HeatGear fabric will never snag or lose its shape.
-UA pieces feel like a second skin and, for that reason, you won't regret investing a little more for a tank, tee or pair of pants that last forever (Under Amour, $45).
+UA pieces feel like a second skin and, for that reason, you won't regret investing a little more for a tank, tee or pair of pants that last forever.

-Brace yourself: Fabletics is the athletic attire brand co-owned by Kate Hudson.
-But, you guys, it's the total opposite of a celeb brand because it's actually affordable.
-And cute — did I mention cute?
-This adorable outfit you see here — the entire three-piece outfit — costs just $60 if you're a VIP member of the site.
-No, seriously (Fabletics, $60).
+Fabletics is the athletic attire brand co-owned by Kate Hudson — but, you guys, it's the total opposite of a celeb brand because it's actually affordable.
+And cute.
+Did we mention cute?
+An adorable 3-piece outfit usually runs about $60 if you're a VIP member of the site.
+No, seriously.